Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 lady with long Senegalese braids taking a selfie in the sun

-Senegalese twists aren’t bad for your hair.
-They’re protective hairstyles for both natural and relaxed hair.
-As such, they protect your hair from harmful manipulations, breakage, or harsh environmental elements.
+No, Senegalese twists aren’t bad for your hair.
+They’re protective twist hairstyles for both natural and relaxed hair.
+Hence, they protect your hair from harmful manipulations, breakage, or harsh environmental elements.

 But if care isn’t taken, this hairstyle can damage your hair.
 How, you ask?